-Does the relationship of atmospheric carbon dioxide (CO2) and temperature classify as a "hen-or-egg" type causality?
+Does the relationship of atmospheric carbon dioxide $(CO_2)$ and temperature classify as a "hen-or-egg" type causality?
 If we look at the first steps of studying the link between the two, the reply is clearly negative.
-Arrhenius (1896, [4]), the most renowned scientist who studied the causal relationship between the two quantities, regarded the changes of the atmospheric carbon dioxide concentration as the cause and the changes of the temperature as the effect.
+Arrhenius (1896, [8]), the most renowned scientist who studied the causal relationship between the two quantities, regarded the changes of the atmospheric carbon dioxide concentration as the cause and the changes of the temperature as the effect.
 Specifically, he stated:

-Conversations with my friend and colleague Professor Högbom together with the discussions above referred to, led me to make a preliminary estimate of the probable effect of a variation of the atmospheric carbonic acid [meant CO_2] on the temperature of the earth.
+Conversations with my friend and colleague Professor Högbom together with the discussions above referred to, led me to make a preliminary estimate of the probable effect of a variation of the atmospheric carbonic acid [meant $CO_2$ ] on the temperature of the earth.
 As this estimation led to the belief that one might in this way probably find an explanation for temperature variations of 5-10 °C, I worked out the calculation more in detail and lay it now before the public and the critics.

-Furthermore, following the Italian meteorologist De Marchi (1895, [5]), whom he cited, he rejected what we call today $Milankovi\acute{c}$ cycles as possible causes of the glacial periods.
-In addition, he substantially overestimated the role of CO_2 in the greenhouse effect of the Earth's atmosphere.
-He calculated the relative weights of absorption of CO_2 and water vapour as 1.5 and 0.88, respectively, a ratio of 1:0.6.
+Furthermore, following the Italian meteorologist De Marchi (1895, [9]), whom he cited, he rejected what we call today Milanković cycles as possible causes of the glacial periods.
+In addition, he substantially overestimated the role of $CO_2$ in the greenhouse effect of the Earth's atmosphere.
+He calculated the relative weights of absorption of $CO_2$ and water vapour as 1.5 and 0.88, respectively, a ratio of 1:0.6.

-Arrhenius [4] also stated that "if the quantity of carbonic acid increases in geometric progression, the augmentation of the temperature will increase nearly in arithmetic progression".
+Arrhenius [8] also stated that "if the quantity of carbonic acid increases in geometric progression, the augmentation of the temperature will increase nearly in arithmetic progression".
 This Arrhenius's "rule" (which is still in use today) is mathematically expressed as:

-$$T - T_0 = \alpha \ln \left(\frac{[\text{CO}2]}{[\text{CO}2]0} \right) \tag{1}$$ where T and $[CO_2]$ denote temperature and CO_2 concentration, respectively, T_0 and $[CO_2]0$ represent reference states, and α is a constant.
+$$T - T_0 = \alpha \ln \left( \frac{[\text{CO}2]}{[\text{CO}2]0} \right) \tag{1}$$ where T and $[CO_2]$ denote temperature and $CO_2$ concentration, respectively, $T_0$ and $[CO_2]0$ represent reference states, and $\alpha$ is a constant.

 Here it is useful to note that Arrhenius's studies were not the first on the subject.
-Arrhenius [4] cites several other authors, among whom Tyndall (1865, [6]) for pointing out the enormous importance of atmospheric absorption of radiation and for having the opinion that water vapour has the greatest influence on it.
-However, it appears that the first experiments on the subject, for both water vapour and carbon dioxide, were undertaken even earlier by the female scientist Eunice Newton Foote (1856, [7]; see also [8,9]).
+Arrhenius [8] cites several other authors, among whom Tyndall (1865, [10]) for pointing out the enormous importance of atmospheric absorption of radiation and for having the opinion that water vapour has the greatest influence on it.
+Interestingly, it appears that the first experiments on the ability of water vapour and carbon dioxide to absorb heat were undertaken even earlier by Eunice Newton Foote (1856, [11]), even though she did not recognize the underlying mechanisms or even the distinction of short- and long-wave radiation [12-14]).